Praqma/helmsman/docs/how_to/misc/multitenant_clusters_guide.md

 ```

 By default Tiller will be deployed into `kube-system` even if you don't define kube-system in the namespaces section.
 To prevent deploying Tiller into `kube-system, you need to explicitly add `kube-system` in your defined namespaces.
-See the [namespaces guide](define_namespaces.md#preventing_tiller_deployment_in_kube-system) for an example.
+See the [tiller deployment](../tiller/prevent_tiller_in_kube_system.md) for an example.

 ## Deploying Tiller with a service account